McCaughey septuplets

-The McCaughey septuplets (/mæ'kɔɪi:/; born November 19, 1997) are septuplets born to Kenny and Bobbi McCaughey in Des Moines, Iowa.
+The McCaughey septuplets (/mæ'kɔɪi:/; born November 19, 1997) are septuplets born to Bobbi and Kenny McCaughey in Des Moines, Iowa.
 They are the world's first known set of surviving septuplets.

 Background, conception and birth

 Kenny McCaughey (b.
 1969) and Bobbi McCaughey (b.
 1968), were residents of the town of Carlisle, Iowa.
-The McCaugheys had one daughter, Mikayla Marie, born January 3, 1996.
+The McCaugheys have one older daughter, Mikayla Marie, born January 3, 1996.
 While under treatment with ovulation-stimulating Metrodin for infertility, Bobbi became pregnant with seven babies.
 The McCaugheys declined selective reduction to reduce the number of infants, saying that they would "put it in God's hands".
 The obstetricians primarily responsible for the medical care of Bobbi and the babies were Karen Drake and Paula Mahone.

 The septuplets, four boys and three girls, were born prematurely at the Iowa Methodist Medical Center in Des Moines on November 19, 1997.
 They were delivered by a scheduled Caesarean section, attended by a team of 40 specialists, all within six minutes.

-The babies' names, birth weight, time of birth, and order of birth is as follows:
+The babies' names, birth weight, time of birth, and order of birth are as follows:

 Two of the septuplets, Alexis and Nathan, have cerebral palsy.
 Both use walkers to get around, and in November 2005, Nathan had spinal surgery in order to improve his walking abilities.